How to Become an Engineering Manager - Education & Certifications

 Step Three: Gain Early Work Experience (Optional, One to Four Years)

-After graduating from university, many engineering managers choose to gain early work experience before continuing their education.
+After graduating from university, many engineering managers gain early work experience before continuing their education.
 While working at this stage is not a requirement to advance in one’s career, the benefits are many.

-First, entry-level work allows a recent graduate to put their newly-learned skills into practice for the first time.
+First, entry-level work allows recent graduates to put their newly-learned skills into practice for the first time.
 Second, this work experience may shape what particular avenue of engineering management one wishes to pursue.
 Third, early work experience can boost one’s applications to graduate school (see step four below), and in some cases, an employer may subsidize part of the tuition.
 Work experience is often the best education—quite literally getting paid to learn—and it gives young professionals the networking and experience they need to take charge of their careers.

 Step Four: Earn a Master’s Degree (Two to Three Years)